What is it?

 The Blue Bead Project is about giving a voice to the voiceless.
 It is about awareness intended to bring about change and healing.

 It is designed to raise awareness for modern slavery.
-It included a large installation that was displayed during ArtPrize in Grand Rapids, Mi. in 2015.
+Our project began with a large installation that was displayed during ArtPrize in Grand Rapids, Mi. in 2015.

 Why a Blue Bead?